 The Atomic Law Act requires (Art.7.2) that every holder of licence issued by the President of PAA is obliged to establish and implement quality assurance programme.
-Submission of this programme document as attachment to the application for the licence is prerequisite to obtain the licence.
-The programme is subject to review by regulatory body together with safety analysis report.
-Practical implementation of the programme is subject of control by regulatory body inspectors.
+Submission of this programme within the documentation provided with the application for the licence is prerequisite to obtain the licence.
+The programme is subject to review by regulatory body.
+Practical implementation of the programme is subject to control by regulatory body inspectors.

 According to the Atomic Law (Art.
-36k.)
-QA programme is a part of an integrated management system of nuclear facility.
-In order to ensure implementation and documentation of the system as a whole, the integrated management system should include actions that are taken directly by the licence holder as well as other actions crucial for nuclear safety and radiological protection that are taken by contractors and subcontractors.
+36k.) quality assurance programme is a part of an integrated management system of nuclear facility.
+In order to ensure implementation and documentation of the system as a whole, the integrated management system should include actions that are taken directly by the licence holder as well as other actions crucial for nuclear safety and radiological protection that are taken by suppliers, contractors and subcontractors.
 Integrated management system is defined via documentation that includes:

-- 1) quality policy; - 2) quality assurance programme; - 3) description of the management system; - 4) description of the organizational structure; - 5) description of responsibilities, duties, authorizations of and interdependencies between personnel involved in management, implementation and assessment operations; - 6) description of interdependencies between external entities; - description of organizational entity processes along with explanations concerning preparation, revision, implementation, documentation, assessment and improvement of the nuclear facility daily operations; - safety classification of nuclear facility systems, construction elements and installations; - 9) preliminary safety report and final safety report.
+- 1) quality policy; - 2) quality assurance programme; - 3) description of the management system; - 4) description of the organizational structure; - 5) description of responsibilities, duties, authorizations of and interdependencies between personnel involved in management, implementation and assessment operations; - 6) description of interdependencies between organization unit and external entities; - description of organizational entity processes along with explanations concerning preparation, revision, implementation, documentation, assessment and improvement of the nuclear facility daily operations; - 8) safety classification of nuclear facility systems, structures and components - 9) preliminary safety report or final safety report.

-Integrated management system records have to be submitted to the President of PAA for approval along with application for a licence.
+Integrated management system documents have to be submitted to the President of PAA for approval along with application for a licence.